 The Funk Zone is a former warehouse district turned hipster scene.
-It is a 10-block radius located in Lower State that consists of art galleries, microbreweries and wine tasting rooms.
+It is a 10-block radius located in Lower State that consists of art galleries, microbreweries, and wine tasting rooms.
 You can try craft beer at the Figueroa Mountain Brewing Co. or have a tasty cocktail at the tiki-themed bar Test Pilot.
 Another option is to participate in the Urban Wine trail– a self-guided wine tasting tour throughout Santa Barbara that has many ‘stops’ stationed in the Funk Zone.
-This city is surrounded by wineries so you know the quality is top notch and the people assisting you are very knowledgable about their craft.
+Don’t forget to visit the Seaside Makers Collective — a shop selling great gifts and souvenirs that are handmade by locals.

 See the State and the Stearn

-State Street runs all the way through downtown Santa Barbara and is lined with boutiques, bars and restaurants with notable Spanish architecture.
-Spend an afternoon wandering the road and step into some of its indie shops.
-On Tuesdays from 4:00 – 7:30 you can visit the Santa Barbara Farmer’s Market, it is held in the middle of the street and a favorite destination for local chefs.
-State Street ends at the ocean and into Stearns Wharf- a long pier that holds a few seafood restaurants and great views of the harbor.
-I suggest stopping by the Santa Barbara Shellfish Co., sitting at a table next to the water and ordering a whole crab!
+State Street runs all the way through downtown Santa Barbara and is lined with hundreds of boutiques, bars, and restaurants.
+The notable Spanish architecture and tree-lined blocks are a perfect backdrop to spend an afternoon wandering this road.
+On Tuesdays from 4:00 – 7:30 you can visit the Santa Barbara Farmer’s Market, which is a popular destination for local chefs.
+State Street ends at the ocean and into Stearns Wharf- a long pier that holds a few seafood restaurants with great views of the city and harbor.
+Make sure to time it right and be there by sunset for a magical beginning of your evening.

 Make it a Beach Day

 Butterfly Beach has a more relaxed feel with picturesque surroundings.
-Its also a walk away from Montecito, an upscale part of town with great window shopping and restaurants.
+You can walk along the sand and glance at the beautiful homes lining the coastline.
+Its also a short distance from Montecito, an upscale part of town with great window shopping and restaurants.

 Hop Around for Happy Hour!

-Santa Barbara is home to a diverse range of drinking establishments: dive bars, cocktail lounges in swanky hotels, breweries and more.
+Santa Barbara is home to a diverse range of drinking establishments: dive bars, cocktail lounges in swanky hotels, breweries, and more.
 One of the best ways to check them out is during happy hour!
 You will be able to enjoy refreshing drinks and small bites for discounted prices.
-Some of my favorites from the trip where: Finch and Fork, a stylish New American restaurant on State Street, Ty lounge at the Four Seasons Biltmore, which has great patio views of the ocean and The Good Lion, a speakeasy with an ever-changing cocktail menu.
+Some of my favorites from the trip were:

 Taste the Local Flavors

-Make sure to try out as many eateries as you can while visiting the city!
+Make sure to try out as many eateries as you can while visiting the city.
 The food is diverse and the products used are so fresh!
 It doesn’t hurt that an ocean is right next door- seafood is picked from the harbor daily to create inspired dishes.
-For each meal, I suggest visiting these restaurants:

 Breakfast: Renaud’s Patisserie was founded 10 years ago and is famous for their delectable pastries.
 Everything on the menu is handmade and influenced by French cuisine.
 With two locations in the downtown area and one in Montecito, you will have no excuse not to stop by and satisfy your morning munchies!